spacetelescope/stwcs/doc/source/headerlet_def.rst

-The original motivation for this work was a WCS based replacement of Multidrizzle, now released as Astrodrizzle, and specifically a requirement for the availability and management of multiple WCS sets, complete with distortion, representing different pointings, within one science file.
+The original motivation for this work was a WCS based replacement of Multidrizzle, now released as Astrodrizzle, and specifically a requirement for the availability and management of multiple WCS sets, complete with distortion, within one science file.
 However, the concept of encapsulating astrometric solutions is more general than that since each solution may represent a different astrometric alignment, either with a catalog or another image.
 Furthermore, computing accurate astrometric solutions requires considerable effort and time so having a way to distribute them, apply them to a science observation and switch between different WCSs efficiently would facilitate many aspects of data analysis.

 Some of the immediate areas for the use of headerlets with HST data include the HST archive, the HLA and other legacy projects which provide improved astrometry of HST observations.
 The HST Archive, for example, provides access to all HST data, most of which can not be readily combined together due to errors in guide star astrometry imposing offsets between images taken using different pairs of guide stars.
-A lot of effort has gone into computing those offsets so that all the images taken at a particular pointing canbe combined successfully with astrometry matched to external astrometric catalogs.Unfortunately, there is no current mechanism for passing those updated solutions along to the community without providing entirely new copies of all the data.
+A lot of effort has gone into computing those offsets so that all the images taken at a particular pointing can be combined successfully with astrometry matched to external astrometric catalogs.Unfortunately, there is no current mechanism for passing those updated solutions along to the community without providing entirely new copies of all the data.